arras-energy/gridlabd-old/docs/Module/Influxdb/Database.md

 Specifies that existing databases are to be destroyed when starting the simulation.

-#### `NOCREATE`

-Specifies that databases are not to be created automatically when starting the simulation.

 #### `NONE`

 Specifies that no database options have been provided.

-#### `OVERWRITE`

-Specifies that existing records are to be overwritten.
-This is the default in InfluxDB.

 #### `SHOWQUERY`